Undifferentiated pleomorphic sarcoma care at Mayo Clinic

 Mayo Clinic doctors have the knowledge and resources to provide comprehensive care for people with rare cancers, including undifferentiated pleomorphic sarcoma.
 At Mayo Clinic, you can expect:

-• Personalized care.
-At Mayo Clinic, medical oncologists, pathologists, surgical oncologists, radiation oncologists, musculoskeletal radiologists, interventional radiologists and plastic surgeons work as a team to make sure all of your individual needs are addressed in your care plan.
+- Personalized care.
+At Mayo Clinic, medical oncologists, pathologists, surgical oncologists, radiation oncologists, musculoskeletal radiologists, interventional radiologists and plastic surgeons work as a team to make sure all your individual needs are addressed in your care plan.
 Other experts are included as needed.

-• Experience you can trust.
-Mayo Clinic doctors have extensive experience caring for people with soft tissue sarcoma, including rare types.
-Each year, Mayo Clinic doctors care for more than 2,000 people with soft tissue sarcoma.
+- Experience you can trust.
+Mayo Clinic doctors are respected for their experience in caring for people with all types of soft tissue sarcoma, including very rare types such as undifferentiated pleomorphic sarcoma.
+Each year, Mayo Clinic doctors care for more than 2,400 people with soft tissue sarcoma.

-• Nationally recognized expertise.
-Mayo Clinic Comprehensive Cancer Center meets the strict standards for a National Cancer Institute comprehensive cancer center, which recognize scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.
+- Nationally recognized expertise.
+Mayo Clinic Comprehensive Cancer Center meets the strict standards for a National Cancer Institute comprehensive cancer center.
+These standards recognize scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.

 Mayo Clinic in Rochester, Minnesota, Mayo Clinic in Jacksonville, Florida, and Mayo Clinic in Phoenix/Scottsdale, Arizona, are ranked among the Best Hospitals for cancer by U.S. News & World Report.